yoratoni/yoratoni.com/README.md

 </p>

 ## About this website
-So, it's technically my first real website, and I decided to use a complex path instead of just building a simple website, I started by using a Debian 11 VPS hosted with Hostinger, where I configured everything without any control panel, the DNS custom zone (Bind9 / named) part was really funny, it took me "only" 5 days to understand how it works .. and 5 more to make it work lol.
+It's technically my first real website !
+So I decided to use a complex path instead of just building a simple website, I started by using a Debian 11 VPS hosted with Hostinger, where I configured everything without any control panel (don't ask me why..), and the DNS custom zone (Bind9 / named) part was really funny, it took me "only" a week to understand how it works .. and another to make it work..
 And for the front-end, just some React with animate.css and Typescript.

 ## But why ?
-Because it gave me some practice, actually, a lot of practice, something like 100 commits just a basic website.
+Because it gave me some practice, actually, a lot of practice, something like 100 commits for just a basic website.
 I wanted everything to be perfect, it is not, yet.
 But this website will evolute at the same time as my career.